Complete characterization of sink-strengths for mutually 1D-mobile defect clusters: Extension to diffusion anisotropy analog cases: Sink strengths in the 1D-0 case

 \section{Sink strengths in the 1D-0 case}

-The case of one-dimensional diffusion of A mobile species with respect to a fixed density of sinks B ($1D-0$) can also be treated with in framework of pairs diffusion, but the analytical resolution is more difficult.
+The case of one-dimensional diffusion of A mobile species with respect to a fixed density of sinks B ($1D-0$) can also be treated within the framework of pairs diffusion, but the analytical resolution is more difficult.
 It leads first to time-dependent reaction rate \cite{GoseleSeeger}:

 The variations of the $t^{-1/2}$ term will be significant at short times.
 Physically, this corresponds to cases where some sinks are initially in the glide trajectory of the mobile and are, by chance, close enough for a fast reaction.
 In these specific situations, the $1D-0$ absorption rates can be quite large and comparable with (even possibly larger than) their $3D-0$ counterparts.
-At longer times, the time-dependent term will vary slowly, and may lead to much lower absorption rates compared to the 3D case.
-With the preceding considerations, we see that it may then be legitimate to solve this equation for steady state conditions and then to input the steady state concentration back into the differential equation as done by Barashev {\it et al.} \cite{Barashev}:
+At longer times, the time-dependent term will vary slowly and may lead to much lower absorption rates compared to the 3D case.
+With the preceding considerations, we see that it may then be legitimate to solve this equation for steady-state conditions and then to input the steady-state concentration back into the differential equation as done by Barashev \al \cite{Barashev}:

-which, apart from a factor $\frac{8}{3 \pi}$ and neglecting that the last term on the right, is identical to the expression classically obtained by a statistical mechanics treatment of 1D random-walks towards a distribution of sink pairs (see \cite{Barashev,Borodin}):
+which, apart from a factor $\frac{8}{3 \pi}$ and neglecting that the last term on the right is identical to the expression classically obtained by a statistical mechanics treatment of 1D random walks towards a distribution of couples of sinks (see \cite{Barashev,Borodin}):

-To stress out how it compares to $3D-0$ CSS in term of orders of magnitude, let us a consider the following approximate relation:
+To stress out how it compares to $3D-0$ CSS in terms of orders of magnitude, let us consider the following approximate relation:

 where $\Phi_B$ is the volume fraction of sinks $B$.
 Thus, when the size of immobile sinks is large compared to that of the mobile clusters and when both volume fractions are small, then the $1D-0$ CSS is also very small compared to its 3D counterpart.